U.S. Bank leaders in office next month, rest return in phases by early September

 U.S. Bancorp employees will return to the office after Labor Day, with senior executives trickling back as soon as next month.

-Andy Cecere, CEO of the nation's fifth-largest bank, which has its corporate headquarters in downtown Minneapolis, sent a memo to employees this week outlining that timeline for getting back to offices in the U.S.
+Andy Cecere, CEO of the nation's fifth-largest bank, which has its corporate headquarters in downtown Minneapolis, sent a memo to employees this week outlining that timeline for getting back to offices in the United States.

 In addition, he said that all employees will be told by the end of June whether their positions will be onsite, remote or hybrid based on the company's review of the responsibilities, access to technology, and the benefit of having in-person interaction.